Avik9/Problem_Solver/README.md

 problem to be solved to be adjusted: requiring fewer zero bits makes it easier to solve the problem and requiring more zero bits makes it harder.
-The nature of this kind of problem makes concurrency useful in solving it: we can just partition the space of all possible nonce values into disjoint subsets, and assign a separate concurrent process to work on each subset.
+The nature of this kind of problem makes concurrency useful in solving it: it just partitions the space of all possible nonce values into disjoint subsets, and assign a separate concurrent process to work on each subset.

-For the "crypto miner" solver included with the basecode, "blocks" are just filled with random data (because we are not really trying to process transactions) and the SHA256 hash algorithm is used to hash the block contents, followed by a 8-byte nonce (the Bitcoin system actually uses something like three rounds of the older SHA1 hash algorithm rather than one round of SHA256).
+For the "crypto miner" solver included with the basecode, "blocks" are just filled with random data and the SHA256 hash algorithm is used to hash the block contents, followed by a 8-byte nonce (the Bitcoin system actually uses something like three rounds of the older SHA1 hash algorithm rather than one round of SHA256).